teuk/mediabot_v3/docs/PLUGIN_ARCHITECTURE.md

    invocation channel.
 Results are detached, reads work in `observe`, and no quote command or write path moves yet.
 9. **MB748 — reversible quote readers:** complete. `quotecount`, `topquote`
-   and `halloffame` can shadow their frozen adapters in `observe`, become authoritative per channel in `on`, and restore exact handlers on unload.
+   and `halloffame` can shadow their built-in handlers in `observe`, become authoritative per channel in `on`, and restore exact handlers on unload.
    Literal author-prefix parity is mediated by the core. `q` and `quote` remain historical because their dispatch also contains writes.
+10. **MB749 — registry-native built-ins:** complete.
+All 238 public and 94
+    private built-ins store their executable CODE handler in `CommandRegistry`.
+    The duplicate `%command_map` and `%command_table` paths are retired;
+    reversible v3 migrations capture and restore registry entries directly.

-Later milestones separate quote writes behind stronger authorization, improve developer tooling and retire duplicate dispatch paths only after proven rollback.
+Later milestones separate quote writes behind stronger authorization and improve developer tooling now that the duplicate dispatch path is closed.

 ## Extraction order